 “So, you liked it?”

 “Liked it?
 Are you kidding me?
 I can’t wait to do it again—and again!
 Only—next time, I want you inside of me.
 All I know is I want to feel the things you were feeling.
-It totally looked like it felt good for you.”
+It looked like it felt good for you.”

 “It was amazing.
 I haven’t wanted anyone inside me since—well, since Erik—and—I mean—you just took me places I had forgotten had existed.
 Actually—there were a few places I never knew existed.”